jmasengeshomsft/deploy-azure-apim-shg-kubernetes/README.md

           manifests: ${{ steps.bakeKustomize.outputs.manifestsBundl

  At this point, you should be able to run the pipeline successfully.
 Minor modifications can be made for other Kubernetes distributions.

+ ## End To End CI/CD Process for APIM with a SHG

+ An sample .net Core application was included under Sample-APIs.
+A pipeline to build, package, deploy to AKS, and publishing APIs to APIM was provided under **.github/workflows/apim-shg-helm-sample-api.yaml**